beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 ### on_select

+- The BPP creates an on_select payload.
-- The BPP returns back with a quote for the selection
+- The BPP generates a quote for the selected items, includes the quote in on_select payload.
-- It is in message->order->quote
+- The quote is included in message->order->quote
+- BPP sends an on_select request to BAP.
+- Send an on_select request to BAP.
+BAP endpoint can be fetched from the select payload context.bap_uri field.

 ```
 {